Text Slang Terms Decoded: What 16 Common Social Media Abbreviations Actually Mean

 If you see someone posting a funny image of a cat lounging with sunglasses and some funny text like “TFW you’re off of work for a long weekend,” know that it’s translating to “that feel/feeling when.”
 It’s most commonly used in association with visual images that represent how someone is feeling.
 Try using it with a smiling selfie like “TFW dinner came out even better than I imagined.”

-You’ve definitely seen this one all over the Internet and via text, but what does it even mean?
+You’ve definitely seen this text slang all over the Internet, but what does it even mean?
 Quite literally, “no big deal.”
-It’s one of the most commonly used text abbreviations, and fits just about everywhere.
+It’s one of the most commonly used social media abbreviations, and fits just about everywhere.
 Next time someone says they can’t make it to your party, just text back “NBD”—even if you’re silently fuming.

 These are the photos you should never post on social media.

 FOMO is the granddaddy of text slang because it’s been around for years and means “fear of missing out.”
 Use it when your best friend uploads a picture of herself on the greatest beach vacation of all time by just commenting, “Gorgeous, #FOMO!”

 Find out how to shut down the fear of missing out for good.